DEFECTIVE MEDICAL PRODUCTS: A CONSUMER HUB FOR EVERYTHING YOU NEED TO KNOW [2026]

 If you have been injured on the job by a defective product, you probably can pursue workers' compensation benefits through your employer.

-Introduction to Defective Medical Productst
+Introduction to Defective Medical Products

 • Defective medical products occupy a uniquely high-risk category of consumer goods.
 Unlike many household products, a medical device, implant, diagnostic sensor, or drug-delivery system is often used inside the body, used continuously, or relied on for time-sensitive clinical decisions.
 When performance deviates from what was promised, the consequences can be immediate and severe.